 4th Reserve Bn, East Lancashire Regiment

-Address given at his time of enlistment is Whittle le Woods.
+The address given at his time of enlistment is Whittle le Woods.

 Enlisted on 10 December 1915